dimakuz/VSSIM-1/doc/hw2.md

 Our hypothesis behind this result is that write amplification is lower because the last occurence of garbage collection cleans less blocks (comparing absolute numbers of GC-related writes shows *very*? only couple of blocks worth of writes).
 As for the latency, we think that it has to do with a lot more writes invoking GC cycle that adds additional latency cost.
 (FIXME)

-* in general I think this is correct
-* maybe we should try to use a really high value for GC_VICTIM_NB ( like 5% of blocks)
-* did we use OVP to simulate over provisioning? in that case GC_VICTIM_NB is equal to `FLASH_NB * BLOCK_NB * OVP / 100 / 2`
-* maybe we should try to set GC_THRESHOLD to a lower value, this might be simpler to explain.

 |  Provisioning % | Write Amplification | Latency  |
 |-----------------|---------------------|----------|